News & Events

 Computer scientist Stephanie Gil develops algorithms that help robots coordinate to achieve important tasks.
 For example, by plucking valuable information from the communication signals robots transmit, her work shows that robots can coordinate even in challenging vision-degraded environments, or when robots are hacked.
 One of her lab’s ongoing efforts is to develop “communication as a sensor,” an approach that seeks to enable very small, constrained platforms to sense over their communications channels.
 In the future, this capability could be extended to a swarm of insect-sized robots.

-This fall, Gil brought her communication-as-a-sensor research to the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS), where she joined the faculty as Assistant Professor of Computer Sciences.
+This fall, Gil brought her communication-as-a-sensor research to the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS), where she joined the faculty as Assistant Professor of Computer Science.